BackofenLab/IntaRNA/doc/refactor/1-current-state.md

 - all 20 command-line golden cases pass.

 The late heuristic-cell regressions and correction through `96c14b3` raise the API gate to 3,927 assertions in 33 test cases.
-The 20-case CLI result above is the latest recorded CLI gate.
+The subsequent output-hub regression and corrections through `87f45f1` raise it to 3,934 assertions in 34 test cases.
+The complete 20-case CLI suite still passes.

 The added CLI cases cover asymmetric target/query accessibility options, seed-free `outMinPu` range filtering, and rejection of partition output from